 When aerating the lawn over winter, make sure you only create small holes for drainage.
 Larger holes can freeze and swell in low temperatures which can damage your lawn.
 Stick to a garden fork or rolling lawn aerator.

 Sowing Grass Seed in November

-The second option is dormant seeding.
+The second option is dormant seeding when the weather gets very cold.
 You won't see results until the spring but it's an option if your grass is not growing well and you're willing to wait.
 You can read all about it in our dedicated article, dormant seeding: what you need to know, which will help you to understand if it's the right solution for you.

 Weeds and Moss

 Weed any area that you can access, as weeds compete with your grass for space, light and nutrients.
 All of these can be limited during the winter months so it's best to keep them at bay.
 However, at this time of slow growth, weeds are unlikely to cause too much of a problem for your lawn.

 Moss can cause issues at this time of year, and you’ll notice it more as grass growth slows.
 Areas prone to moss need regular attention.
 Moss likes wet ground and will grow in shaded areas, so keep on top of any patches or remove them as soon as they develop.

 Aerating the lawn can help with drainage and reduce the moist conditions that help moss to thrive.
 This can keep moss at bay and also make your lawn look better.